 * FTSEurofirst 300 up 0.7 pct, reverses previous day's slide

-* Euro STOXX 50 up 0.9 pct, moves back above 50-day moving
+* Euro STOXX 50 up 0.9 pct, moves back above 50-day moving average

 * Credit Suisse, Danone drop after posting lower results